Mastering Ballet Basics Essential Ballerina Feet Positions Explained

 First Position of the Arms

-The first position of the arms is one of the foundational arm positions in ballet.
+The first arm position is one of the foundational arm positions in ballet.
 In this position, the arms are rounded in front, resembling holding a beach ball.
-The arms are low in front, with the hands almost touching and the elbows slightly bent, level with the head and navel.
+The arms are low in front, with the hands almost touching and the elbows slightly bent.
+They are level with the head and navel.
 The hands are slightly tilted, with the inside facing towards the face.

 In this position, the tips of the fingers should point opposite each other, maintaining about four inches apart.
 The elbows should be lifted higher than the hands to create a graceful curve.
 Mastering this position helps dancers achieve a balanced and elegant appearance during movements.